-This is a lovely old building with a lot of history it may have been the medieval guild hall for the pretty village, and its heavy-set moulded Tudor beams and timbers were certainly built to last.
-The three rooms are more-or-less open-plan with a mix of burgundy cushioned stools, nice old dining chairs and settles in the friendly bar and wooden dining chairs and tables on the red-patterned carpet in the dining room; framed prints of the pub too.
-Open fires in each room help create a warm and relaxed atmosphere, all helped along by the friendly licensees.
-Greene King IPA and Old Speckled Hen, Mauldons Bronze Adder and Timothy Taylors Boltmaker on handpump and a dozen wines by the glass.
+There's a happy mix of people drinking and dining at this pretty thatched village pub and log fires in each room help create a warm and relaxed atmosphere, all helped along by the friendly licensees.
+The three rooms are more-or-less open-plan with heavy-set moulded Tudor beams and timbers, a mix of burgundy cushioned stools, nice old dining chairs and settles in the friendly bar and wooden dining chairs and tables on red-patterned carpet in the dining room; framed prints of the pub too.
+Greene King IPA and Old Speckled Hen and a couple of guests such as Timothy Taylors Landlord and Titanic Best Bitter on handpump and a dozen wines by the glass.
 A well tended lawn at the back has seats and tables, a covered dining area and a play area for children.

 Good Pub Guide Food